2010 North American SuperLiga

-The 2010 SuperLiga was the fourth edition of the SuperLiga.
+The 2010 SuperLiga was the fourth and final edition of the SuperLiga competition.
 The top four overall Major League Soccer teams from the 2009 season not already qualified for the 2010–11 CONCACAF Champions League earned qualification as well as four clubs from the Primera División de México.

 Qualification

 The teams involved were selected based on qualification rules set by their respective leagues.

-On April 28, 2010, MLS announced that for the 2010 season the top four teams from the 2009 MLS regular season standings not competing in the 2010–11 CONCACAF Champions League would qualify for SuperLiga 2010.
+On April 28, 2010, Major League Soccer announced that for the 2010 edition the top four teams from the 2009 MLS regular season standings not competing in the 2010–11 CONCACAF Champions League would qualify for SuperLiga 2010.

 The Primera División de México announced its participants would be the top four team from the 2009 overall standings (Clausura 2009 and Apertura 2009) that were not competing in the 2010–11 CONCACAF Champions League.
-Furthermore, Club América (5th 2009 overall) declined to participate.
+Furthermore, América (5th 2009 overall) declined to participate.

 The SuperLiga 2010 participants are as follows: